At a glance summary of Matrix topics

 |

-The topic summaries for mental health difficulties takes a lifespan approach and follows the diagnostic categories in ICD-11.
-It is not exhaustive but represents the most common diagnoses presenting to services.
+The topic summaries for mental health difficulties take a lifespan approach and follow the diagnostic categories in ICD-11.
+They are not exhaustive but represent the most common diagnoses presenting to services.